Home / Information / What to Do Straight After a Non-Fault Crash to Protect Your Claim

 • anything said by the other driver that matters (again: factual)

-You’re not writing a novel: you’re creating a timestamped memory while it’s fresh.
+You’re not writing a novel: you’re creating a timestamped memory while it is fresh, before the sequence of events starts to blur.

 A man taking a photograph of a car crash